torproject/torspec/proposals/320-tap-out-again.md

-Clients should only use ntor keys in this way if the network parameter "hsv2-client-rend-ntor" is set to 1, and if the entry "allow-rend-ntor" is present in the onion service descriptr.
+Clients should only use ntor keys in this way if the network parameter "hsv2-client-rend-ntor" is set to 1, and if the entry "allow-rend-ntor" is present in the onion service descriptor.

 Services should only advertise "allow-rend-ntor" in this way if the network parameter "hsv2-service-rend-ntor" is set to 1.